Tim Floyd

-Tim Floyd (born February 25, 1954) is a former American college basketball coach, most recently the head coach at the University of Texas at El Paso (UTEP).
+Timothy Fitzpatrick Floyd (born February 25, 1954) is a former American college basketball coach, most recently the head coach at the University of Texas at El Paso (UTEP).
 He was formerly the head coach of several teams in the NCAA and the NBA.
 Floyd is also known as the coach of the Chicago Bulls for four seasons.
 He announced his retirement from coaching after the UTEP game on November 27, 2017.

 Personal life

 Born in Hattiesburg, Mississippi, Floyd is a 1977 graduate of Louisiana Tech University where he earned a Bachelor of Science degree in health and physical education.
 He originally was a walk-on player at the University of Southern Mississippi in Hattiesburg, but he transferred to Louisiana Tech in Ruston and was a scholarship player there.
 His father, who was also a coach, died when Floyd was 18.

 Floyd and wife Beverly have one daughter, Shannon.
+Shannon married Chicago Bears player Hunter Hillenmeyer in 2008.

 In November 2009, a video surfaced on YouTube depicting Floyd breaking up a fight in the food court of a casino in Palm Desert, California.
 Floyd confirmed the video's accuracy, telling ESPN.com that "I was leaving and then this thing happened in the food court", referring to the fight.